tkenning/dev.na.bambora.com/source/docs/guides/merchant_quickstart/calling_APIs.md

 ```

 ## 4. Query the transaction
 The response body of a transaction request contains a transaction id.
-You can request a transaction at a later date using the same Payments API.
+You can request a transaction at a later date using the same Merchant API.

 ```shell
 curl -X GET https://api.na.bambora.com/v1/payments/{your_transaction_id} \